Must-See Spots for Sports Fans

 If you love climbing walls, check out Triangle Rock Club!
 With the largest bouldering space in North Carolina, this climbing gym features 16 and 20-foot walls, where climbers can boulder or use auto or top-belays.

-Get your fill of Cracker Jacks and America's favorite past-time while exploring more of Durham's summer-friendly sports activities!
+Get your fill of Cracker Jacks and America's favorite pastime with the Durham Bulls baseball team while exploring more of Durham's summer-friendly sports activities.

 Historic Durham Athletic Park | 500 W. Corporation St.

 Catch a glimpse of the former Durham Bulls home and see where the 1988 hit movie Bull Durham was filmed.
 The Historic Durham Athletic Park was home to the Bulls from 1926-1994 and was originally named El Toro Park.
-The park now hosts youth leagues and other events and is beloved by locals and visitors alike.
+The park now hosts the NCCU Baseball team as well as youth leagues and other events and is beloved by locals and visitors alike.

 Hillandale Golf Club | 1600 Hillandale Road